TwoEyedHuman/bBank/README.md

 # bBank
-A side project to implement a banking program.
+A banking program that can handle continuous interest.